githubarj/Hardhat-Fund-Me/README.md

-# Web 3 Crwod Funding Application
+# Web 3 Crowd Funding Application
 This is an application that allows a user to receive funds from multiple people and only the user/deployer can later withdraw.
 There is also a minumum one can send.
 This allows a user to receive funding.

 # Getting Started